Playing outdoors is a great way for kids to be active, build physical and social skills and get their dose of vitamin D from the sun.

 9. Avoid paved and hardscape play areas.

-Do not dive in above-ground pools or in other water that is less than 10 feet deep.
-Check the depth and for debris in the water before diving.
+It is unsafe to dive in above-ground pools or in other water that is less than 10 feet deep.
+Check the depth and for debris in the water before allowing children to dive.

 Just a few simple precautions can keep a day of fun from turning into a tragedy.